Camb-ai/MAMBA-BENCHMARK/README.md

 ## Benchmark

-### TeaserTTS: A Real-World Stress Test
+### MAMBA: The "Kobe Bryant" of Speech Benchmarks

-The **TeaserTTS Benchmark** evaluates TTS systems under the toughest real-world conditions, not idealized studio scenarios.
+The **MAMBA Benchmark** evaluates TTS systems under the toughest real-world conditions, not idealized studio scenarios.

 | Statistic | Value |
 |:----------|:-----:|